Rosa Nepgen

+Early life, education, and marriage

 She was the daughter of Johann Nepgen, a barrister in Barkly East, and Millicent Grace Schlemmer, a talented singer, pianist, and violinist.
 She received piano lessons from her mother at an early age.
 The family moved to Pretoria in 1912 and to Standerton in 1913.
 In the latter place she was taught by organist Dirk Meerkotter, but in the meantime she also took lessons with Ellen Norburn at the Pretoria College of Music.
 This was supplemented with singing and organ lessons with Stephanie Faure.
 From 1927 onwards, Nepgen studied at the University of the Witwatersrand in the faculties of Music, English, and Ethics.
 In 1931, she graduated with a B.Mus.
 She subsequently became a lecturer at the aforementioned university.
 In 1944, she married Louw, who, besides being a poet, was also a professor of Afrikaans and Dutch at Rhodes University.

+Early composing

 One of the first works she wrote was the music for the performances of Aristophane's Clouds.
 She was supported in this by her piano teacher, Horace Barton.
 A series of songs based on English texts followed, such as those for the miracle play The Three Marys for soloists and chamber orchestra.
 From 1940 onwards she focused more on Afrikaans texts.
 While studying the anthology Uit ons digkunst (From Our Digikunst), she became acquainted with the poems of Louw.
 During this time, she also earned money as (assistant) organist at the Dutch Reformed Church in Melville, a suburb of Johannesburg.
 In 1944, the couple moved to Grahamstown.
 Her marriage also allowed her to immerse herself in Dutch poetry.